-Regulations allowed students registered in 2015-16 or earlier to attempt 12 courses and pass a minimum of 10 courses in order to be awarded a degree.
-The final year where this is permitted will be 2020-21.
-Therefore, from 2021-22 all students, regardless of when they first registered, will be required to pass a minimum of 11 courses in order to be awarded a degree.
+Regulations allowed students registered in 2015-16 or earlier to attempt 12 courses and pass a minimum of 10 courses in order to be awarded an honours degree.
+The final year where this was permitted was 2020-21.
+Therefore, from 2021-22 all students, regardless of when they first registered, will be required to pass a minimum of 11 courses in order to be awarded an honours degree or 10 courses to be awarded a pass degree without honours.